LADSoft/OrangeC/doc/oasm/OAsm Command Line.md

  By default the listing file will not show macro expansions.
 To get a listing file where macros are shown in expanded form, use **-ml**.
 This will also expand preprocessor repeat statements.
 Note that there is a special qualifier used in a macro definition, **.nolist**, which can be used on a macro-by-macro basis.
 When used, it prevents macros from being expanded in the listing file even when **-ml** is used.
 This is useful for example to prevent cluttering the the listing file with expansions of often-used macros or macros that are composed largely of preprocessor statements.
 In fact the builtin macros that map preprocessor directives to native form all use this qualifier.

+### Assembly Modes

+OAsm can compile either Intel or AT&T syntax files.
+When in AT&T mode, it uses directives to those similar to the ones in gnu assembler.

+>     OAsm --gas test.c

+compiles AT&T syntax files

+>     OAsm --intel test.c

+compiles in intel mode.
+The default is to compile in intel mode, as if --intel were specified.

 ### Alternative display options